xdissent/Micro-RTSP/examples/esp-idf/README.md

 This example supports multiple simultaneious TCP and UDP clients.
 All clients will use the same camera settings.
 Be aware that performance will be greatly reduced with multiple clients.

 This project has been tested with esp-idf version 4.4.

-This project epends on the esp32-camera library which should be cloned into the `components` folder.
+This project epends on the `esp32-camera` library which should be cloned into the `components` folder when this repo is cloned (it is included as a git submodule).

 ## How to use example